Musical Discoveries and Italy

 More Concerts, Russia and Studying

 The new and exciting chapter in my profound Biography is Russia.
 My next concert was held in Moscow in 1991.
 The program included my latest string quartet and also a composition for solo piano.
 I had an excellent opportunity to get the pianist, Dmitri Klimov, from Moscow to perform that composition.
 It was also my first experience with Russian musicians, and it opened me some collaboration chances with these fantastic world-class musicians.
 The following year in 1992, I had a chance to perform in Russia again but this time as a pianist.
 I was playing my solo piano composition in St. Petersburg ’92 festival.
+Below on the left: In Finland, 1987, on the middle: In Moscow, 1991 and on the right: Practicing in Helsinki, 1992.

-The next world-class Russian musician I got to know was a multi-award winning cellist Alexei Massarsky from St. Petersburg.
+The next world-class Russian musician I got to know was a multi-award-winning cellist Alexei Massarsky from St. Petersburg.
 He performed my new solo cello composition titled ”Nostalghia” which was inspired by Andrei Tarkovsky’s film.

 That same year, I attended the ”Time of Music” composing course again.
 This time the teacher was a multi-award winning and critically acclaimed composer, York Höller, from Germany.
 Once again, just like with Jean-Claude, from him, I learned not only a new approach for composing but also different views and things about being a composer.
 You can learn more from him here.